The Birth of Matthew

 Fast forward to 40 weeks - at around 9pm, I started having what I can only describe as mild period cramps that didn't seem to be going away.
 I asked my husband to get me a hot water bottle and said I thought things were 'happening'.

-I decided to get some sleep, knowing I would need my energy for the rest of labour.
+I decided to try and get some sleep, knowing I would need my energy for the rest of labour.

-At around 3am, I started feeling really restless.
-I needed to get up and walk!
-So I paced around and around my kitchen island, eating toast, with my 'period' type cramps still coming every so often.
+At around 3am, I started feeling really restless and like I needed to get up and walk.
+So I paced around my kitchen island, eating toast, with my 'period' type cramps still coming every so often.
 I knew I was in labour and felt a bit giddy - I was so excited to meet my baby!
+The cramps were completely manageable and still very mild.
+I could basically get about my life as usual at this stage.
 I managed to go back to sleep at around 5am and managed another few hours rest.
-When I woke later that morning, the 'period' cramps were still there, but they had no regular pattern to them.
-I decided to have a hot bath and watch a comedy on Netflix to boost my feel good labour hormones.
-I was able to laugh through my twinges at this point.
+When I woke later that morning, the 'period' cramps were still there and they still had no regular pattern to them.
+I decided to have a warm bath and watch a comedy show on Netflix to boost my feel good hormones.
+I was actually laughing through my labour twinges at this point!
 My community midwife was due to come out to my house anyway that day for an appointment and when she arrived, I told her I was in the early stages of labour.

-As she did her usual checks, I practiced my calm breathing techniques.
+As she did her usual checks, I practiced my calm breathing techniques to stay relaxed.

 As she took my blood pressure she sighed, "Oh Emma."

-I knew it was bad news, but stayed relaxed.
+I knew it was bad news, but kept calm thanks to Hypnobirthing.

 Sadly, my blood pressure was quite high and I could feel my homebirth slipping away...

-But amazingly, I managed to stay fully calm.
-This really surprised me as I'm usually someone who can spiral quite rapidly with anxiety/worry/fear/upset.
-I can only put this down to Hypnobirthing and the deep mindset work I had done in pregnancy.
+But, amazingly, I managed to stay really calm.
+This surprised me as usually I'm someone who can spiral quite rapidly with anxiety and worry.
+I can only put this calm response down to Hypnobirthing and the deep mindset work I had done in pregnancy to build my confidence.

-I worked through my B.R.A.I.N decision tool & decided I would make my own way into the RVI hospital.
-This is where my previous difficult birth has been but I was still remarkably calm despite my beautiful homebirth going completely out of the window.
+I worked through the B.R.A.I.N decision tool with my partner & decided I would make my own way into the RVI.
+This is where my previous difficult birth has been but I was still remarkably calm despite my planned homebirth going completely out of the window.

 To make the car journey more comfortable, I kept my eyes closed and listened to a calming Hypnobirthing MP3 which was an amazing distraction.
 The MP3 track really helped me to focus inwards and breathe through my surges.
 Getting out of the car at the hospital was a huge relief!
-I found that my contractions were so much more comfortable and manageable when I had freedom of movement.
+I found that my contractions were so much more comfortable and manageable when I had freedom of movement to walk around.
 My contractions were now coming at pretty regular intervals.
 I could feel them starting, building, rising and falling.
-Still very very similar to period pains and not what I would describe as 'painful'.
+Still very very similar to period pains and not what I would describe as 'painful' at all.

 I stayed upright and really enjoyed swaying from side to side with my eyes closed.
-I had my happy music playlist on and found it relatively easily to breathe through my surges.
+I had my happy music playlist on and found it relatively easily to breathe through my surges at this point.

-A student midwife suggested I switch the Freya app off and stop timing things.
+A student midwife suggested I switch the Freya app off and stop timing my contractions.
 I actually found this so helpful!
-Rather than focusing on my contractions, I could fully let my body do it's thing.
+Rather than focusing on my contractions, I could just fully let go and let my body do it's thing.

 I had a discussion with a midwife and doctor about next steps.
 I used my Hypnobirthing decision making B.R.A.I.N. tool and, after a vaginal examination, I made the decision to go to labour ward, still feeling calm and in control.
-(Full disclosure here - I do feel like looking back that this conversation with my care providers was coercive.
-I 'consented' to a vaginal examination but I didn't feel like I had a choice.
-Being in a hospital setting, I do feel like I lost my autonomy at this point and felt like I had to comply.
-I've made the decision to keep this part of my story in as I want you to know that you always have a choice when it comes to vaginal examinations.
-You can always say no.) When I arrived on the labour ward, the room I was put in was extremely bleak, clinical and bright- the complete opposite to the cosy homebirth environment I had planned.
+When I arrived on the labour ward, the room I was put in was very clinical and bright- the complete opposite to the cosy homebirth environment I had planned!
 But rather than spiraling into fear mode, I took some deep breathes and declared 'right!
 Let's get this room looking a bit nicer' and started getting my candles, room spray and aromatherapy roll on out.
 I knew from my Hypnobirthing course that my birth environment was really important to help labour progress.

-By this point, things had really ramped up with my surges and I had a LOT of pressure in my lover back.
-I stripped my clothes off and sat under the shower, with the water running down my back.
-This really helped me to manage the pain.
+By this point, things had really ramped up with my surges and I had a LOT of pressure in my lower back.
+I stripped my clothes off and sat under a warm shower, with the water running down my back.
+Alongside my breathing techniques, this really helped me to manage the pain.

 This is when I noticed that my surges had changed.
 I was starting to zone out when they were rising and felt like I was going into 'another world'.
-I couldn't speak at all whilst I was having a contraction.
+I could no longer speak at all whilst I was having a contraction - a clear sign of active labour!

-Once the surges ebbed away, it was like being snapped back into reality, fully conscious and alert.
-The shower, my own music, breathing techniques and cuddles with my husband really helped me at this stage.
+Once the surges ebbed away, it was like being snapped back into reality, fully conscious and alert, with zero pain.

 The consultant came into the room and the next thing he said took me by complete surprise...

-My husband had set the room up so beautifully - the only light was coming from my LED candles which were all around the pool.
+Whilst I'd been in the shower, ,u husband and midwife had set the room up so beautifully - the only light was coming from my LED candles which were all around the pool.
 It was exactly how I had imagined my birth space at home.

 The only position I felt comfortable in was kneeling with my head hanging over the edge of the pool.
 I used the gas & air when I needed to and was really zoning out now, focusing deeply inwards.
 I was repeating mantras to myself in my head and using the self hypnosis techniques I had learned on my Hypnobirthing course:

 I can do this I AM doing this During the peak of my contractions I counted to 10 in my head and this massively helped distract me.
 I had my happy music playing, my husband held my hand and the midwife poured warm water onto my back.
 When my contractions ended, I felt like I was back in the 'real world', with no pain and could take a breath & grab a drink.
-The gas & air soon started to make me feel a bit out of it so I immediately stopped sucking it.
+The gas & air soon started to make me feel a bit 'out of it' so I immediately stopped using it.
 Then, everything changed.

 Welcoming Our baby

 My contractions started to feel 'pushy', until this urge was completely overwhelming.
 This wasn't something I could control or 'breathe through' either - for me, pushing was instinctive, guttural and very primal.
-I was literally roaring my baby down and was really vocal!
+I was literally roaring my baby down and was now being really loud!
 I heard the midwife say something about getting the 'bed ready' and this actually spurred me on loads as I knew it meant my baby was close to being born.
 My waters broke and 2 contractions later at 8.50pm, my beautiful baby was born.
-Calmly and gently in the water, just like I'd spent all those month visualising.
+Calmly and gently in the water, just like I'd spent all those months planning.
 I scooped my baby up myself and brought him to my chest immediately for skin to skin.

 My very own Hypnobirthing baby!
 I instantly fell in love with my baby and was so proud of my body.
-I couldn't believe the power and strength I had inside of me all this time to birth my baby naturally.
+I couldn't believe the power and strength I had inside of me all this time to birth my baby naturally with barely any pain relief.

-Hypnobirthing gave me the confidence to find this.
+It was Hypnobirthing gave me the confidence to do this!
 My birth was by no means 'perfect'.

 But I know, without a shadow of a doubt, that it was Hypnobirthing that helped me to remain calm and in control despite the obstacles I faced.
 This is what helped me to have such a positive and powerful experience.